 There’s plenty more than the list below so make sure you check our website or the video below for all that’s offered on the Historic Hendricks County Courthouse Square.

 1. Shop – The Square is a great place to meander through multiple shops in one visit.
-The Watermelon Patch, Seize the Night and Forget-Me-Nots are all located here if you like to toodle around local small-town shops.
+Seize the Night and Forget-Me-Nots are located here if you like to toodle around local small-town shops.

 2. Eat – Our nationally-recognized Bread Basket Cafe and Bakery is just a couple blocks from the square.
 Stop in for delicious, homemade breakfast or lunch dishes or simply enjoy one of their amazing made-from-scratch desserts.
 You can grab donuts at Red’s any morning or stop in for pizza at Two Guys Pies.
 And you can't leave Danville without enjoying a meal at our nostalgic Mayberry Cafe.